sindresorhus/ky/readme.md

 Type: `Function[]`\
 Default: `[]`

 This hook enables you to modify the options before they are used to construct the request.
 The hook function receives the mutable options object and can modify it in place.
 You could, for example, modify `searchParams`, `headers`, or `json` here.
+The `headers` option is always a plain object with lowercase names, where a header removed with `undefined` keeps an `undefined` value.

 Unlike other hooks, `init` hooks are synchronous.
 Any error thrown will propagate synchronously and will not be caught by `beforeError` hooks.